All Commissions

 IOU

-Approximately 2.6 million customers across 155 of Georgia's 159 counties, excluding areas served by EMCs and municipal utilities
+Approximately 2.6 million customers across most of Georgia, excluding areas served by EMCs, municipal utilities, and Dalton Utilities

 Atlanta Gas Light Company